rubyyyt/COGS-121-Project/milestones/milestone 2/milestone2.md

 ![](registerSchool.png)

 Written explanation of how screenshots are similar to or differ from our paper prototypes in milestone1.md:

 Our screens interact differently than how we proposed on the paper prototype.
+Our skeleton is not aesthetically quite there just yet compared to our paper prototype, but that gives us more realistic designs to implement.
+In milestone 1, we wanted to have interaction between philanthropists and individual people who would be required to make profiles.
+Since we changed our idea to interaction between philanthropists and public schools, they do not need to make as detailed a profile anymore (so our screenshots do not require details such as age and gender).
+We do not have the tag function like we proposed in milestone 1 because we decided to narrow results by location instead.

 What real data we want to use and how we will obtain it: